xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-bvi-interfaces.md

 ### Egress V6 ACL

-  - Till now we could see, the TCAM utilizations of the v4 ACLs in ingress and egress is same for platforms based on J/J+ and J2.
-  - It was same for the ingress v6 ACLs as well.
-  - The main difference is in the implementation of the Egress V6 ACL.
-  - Egress IPv6 ACLs on BVI interfaces is not supported on platforms based on J/J+.
-This is again due to the hardware limitation.
-We do not have the qualifiers present needed for the egress support.
-  - It is supported on the J2 based platforms only in the **Native mode**.
-  - When IPv6 Egress ACL is configured, all non-J2 cards reject it.
-  - Therefore when implementing the egress IPv6 ACLs on BVI interfaces, the chassis should not be operating in compatible mode.
+Till now we could see, the TCAM utilizations of the v4 ACLs in ingress and egress is same for platforms based on J/J+ and J2.
+It was same for the ingress v6 ACLs as well.
+The main difference is in the implementation of the Egress V6 ACL.
+Egress IPv6 ACLs on BVI interfaces is not supported on platforms based on J/J+.
+This is due to the absence of the qualifiers needed for the egress support.
+It is supported on the J2 based platforms only in the **Native mode**.
+When IPv6 Egress ACL is configured, all non-J2 cards reject it.
+Therefore when implementing the egress IPv6 ACLs on BVI interfaces, the chassis should not be operating in compatible mode.

 **Verification**